NewbranLTD/gulp-server-io/README.md

 V.1.1.0 integrate with [stacktrace.js](https://github.com/stacktracejs/stacktrace.js/) to produce a much nicer output in the console.

+V.1.4.0 add `onunhandledrejection` in the client to catch those unresolved promises.

 The main use is when you need to run your app on your mobile, that allows you to quickly see if there is any error.
 Also the same method is expose globally, you can do something like this:

 ```js